MTGA QUICK START GUIDE

-This guide is meant to be a quick start guide to get new players up to speed on Magic: The Gathering’s Arena Client (MTGA).
-If you are new to Magic: The Gathering, there are many other resources available to help teach you the game's rules.
+This guide is meant to be a quick start guide to bring new players up to speed on Magic: The Gathering’s Arena Client (MTGA).
+If you are new to Magic: The Gathering overall, there are many other resources available to help teach you the game's rules.

 Quests: You may have up to three Quests at a time.
 They can be completed in any mode other than Direct Challenge and Bot Mode.
 Quests always offer 500 or 750 gold when completed.
 In addition, you receive 500 experience on the Mastery Rewards Track (more on that down below).
 You will get one new Quest every 24 hours, up to a maximum of three.
 You can refresh one quest per day to replace it with another random quest.
 It is often recommended to refresh your 500 gold quests to try and get a 750 gold Quest.

 Daily Win Rewards: Every win in a constructed, limited, or event match will give you a daily win reward.
 These may be completed 15 times per day, and at the start of each day will reset.
 Wins can provide a mix of Gold, experience on the Mastery Rewards Track, and cards.
 The exact reward depends on how many wins you have already within the day.

 Weekly Win Rewards: These reset every week on Sunday at 2AM Pacific Time Zone.
 They can be earned by winning in Standard Play, Ranked Mode, and Events.
 Each win earns you 250 experience on the Mastery Rewards Track.
 You may earn this 15 times a week for a total of 3750 experience.